Top 10 African Animals

 Crocodile

-Crocodiles (family Crocodylidae), or true crocodiles, are large semiaquatic reptiles that live throughout the tropics in Africa, Asia, the Americas, and Australia.
-The term crocodile is sometimes used more broadly to include all extant members of the order Crocodilia, which encompasses alligators and... read more
+Crocodiles, or true crocodiles, are large semiaquatic reptiles in the family Crocodylidae that live throughout tropical regions of Africa, Asia, the Americas, and Australia.
+The term crocodile is sometimes used more broadly to include all living members of the order Crocodylia, which encompasses alligators... read more

 Crocs kill more people than sharks.
 Sharks don't like the taste of people, but crocodiles do.